cmafo001/book-site-react/README.md

 # book-site-react

 This is a React-based website for a book-related platform.
 The website utilizes React Router for navigation and lazy loading of components.
 It features several pages including Home, Library, Blog, and MyList.
-The UI layout includes a navigation bar and a footer displaying the current date. site is live at https://cmafo001.github.io/book-site-react/
+The UI layout includes a navigation bar and a footer displaying the current date.
+Site is live at https://cmafo001.github.io/book-site-react/

 ## Project Structure